rwinscot/OSS/README.md

 * Component Security Manager: application security can be tricky… here's a library that can help simplify the process.

+Arduino
+---
+* ATtiny1634: Core to program the ATtiny1634 with the Arduino IDE.

 More projects coming soon!